koscew/koscew.github.io/_posts/2021-08-06-Exploring_bootcamps.md

 First of all, I know there is no best bootcamp, every bootcamp has their own style and strength.
 There are some factors to consider such as the physical locations which can affect job networking, weekly learning hours, program duration, starting dates, the cost, the syllabus and the content of income share agreement.

 ## Bootcamp Review Webistes
 I started to search bootcamps online and browsed a few bootcamps on the top searches to find the common bootcamp structure and the competitors and review websites that those bootcamps mentioned most to identify the top bootcamps and the reliable review websites like [SwitchUp], [Career Karma], and [Course Report].
 I saw some graduates posted reviews on all three sites or two of the sites.
 It's still good to check all three websites.
-However, only [Course Report] has limited filter feature.
+However, only [Course Report] had limited filter feature.
 It's really hard to find the reviews I needed among hundreds of reviews.

 ## Bootcamp Structure
 * Full-time vs. Part-time